DPP Watchlist Sectors: How to Prepare Before the Rules Arrive

 Why This Article Focuses on Building Materials and Toys

 This article is not meant to present a closed list of all watchlist sectors.
-It uses building materials and toys as two representative examples because they already have dedicated monitoring pages on InfoDPP and because they show two clear watchlist patterns:
+It uses building materials and toys as two representative examples because they now show two different readiness patterns on InfoDPP:

-- a sector with strong carbon, composition, and documentation pressure without a confirmed first-wave DPP act
+- a sector with strong carbon, composition, and documentation pressure outside the first ESPR wave, but with a parallel CPR path now in motion

 Other sectors can also move into watchlist territory.
 These two were chosen because they are currently the clearest editorial readiness examples, not because they are the only categories worth monitoring.